 Negotiating debt and paying the new agreement requires a settlement letter.
-In the wacky world of debt collection, debt buying, and credit reporting, paying off a debt you settle without having a documented agreement, is a huge mistake.
-And one you will regret later on if mistakes with the credit card you thought was settled (other types of debt too), resurfaces in a way where a simple debt settlement letter could show the account was resolved, instead of the nightmare that you may go through without one.
+In the wacky world of debt collection, debt buying, and credit reporting, paying off a debt you settle without having a documented agreement, is a mistake.
+And one you will regret later on if the credit card you thought was settled (other types of debt too) resurfaces in a way where a written agreement to accept less could show the account was resolved, instead of the headaches you may go through without one.

 Verbal communication with creditors and debt collectors are a necessary part of the debt negotiation process.
-How and when to communicate with others about your debt is covered throughout the CRN online debt relief program.
+How and when to communicate with creditors and debt collectors to negotiate with them is covered extensively throughout this site.
 Ongoing communications over the phone with your original creditors and debt collector’s can progress until you have the money you need to settle.

 You should not attempt to negotiate an account, or offer a settlement amount, until you have the targeted dollar amount you need to fund an agreement.
-It makes little sense to start negotiating a settlement amount if you do not have the money to fund an agreement.
-Just making calls to “feel out the situation”, wastes your time and could hurt your efforts later.
+It makes little sense to start negotiating a settlement amount if you do not have the money to pay.
+Just making calls to “feel out the situation” wastes your time and could hurt your efforts later.

 Debt settlement letters with original creditors and debt collectors are typically a standard form that will consist of the following:

 - The creditor and/or debt collectors name.

 - Your name.

 - Outstanding balance owed on the account (this is sometimes missing and is not a deal breaker).